 When the software uses the power meter driver PM100D.dll, this is shown in the interface in the power meter section below "Firmware".
-However, when running the software with a connected PM400, PM101x, or PM102x with the old PM100D driver, the software will not provide all functions.
-To switch the driver, please see the chapter Power Meter Driver Switcher [53].
+When running the software with a connected PM400, PM101x, PM102x, or PM103x with the old PM100D driver, the software will lack certain functions.
+To switch the driver, please see the chapter Power Meter Driver Switcher [67].